Culinary & Taste

 Whether you want to ween yourself off cream and sugar but find black coffee a bit too bold or you just want to see if it works, this article should have something for you.
 You may want to try with a small quantity.
 If you hate it, just dump it and brew up another…sans the salt.

-Does Salt Take The Bitterness Out Of Coffee?
+Does Salt in Coffee Take the Bitterness Out?

 Salt can help to reduce the bitterness in coffee by blocking the receptors on the tongue that detect bitter flavors.
 This can be a useful trick for those who find coffee too bitter to drink on its own.